tlswg/tls12-frozen/draft-ietf-tls-tls12-frozen.md

 removing most cryptographic primitives now considered weak.
 Importantly, TLS 1.3 enjoys robust security proofs.

-Both versions have several extension points, so items like new cryptographic algorithms, new supported groups (formerly "named curves"),  etc., can be added without defining a new protocol.
+Both versions have several extension points.
+Items like new cryptographic algorithms, new supported groups (formerly "named curves"),  etc., can be added without defining a new protocol.
 This document specifies that outside of urgent security fixes, and the exceptions listed in {{iana}},